Why subscribe to Frontal Lobe?

 I have also published a user research culture book as part of learning about how to build a research culture in companies:

-But in part, the process taught me how to write accessible long-form essays, and work with another published researcher, and team behind it.
+But in part, the process taught me how to write accessible long-form essays, and work with another published researcher, and a team behind it.
 Needless to say, producing a published work (even if it is an open-access work) requires several individuals and resources that were given without full compensation.

 About Me